ok-nick/opensource.contentauth.org/docs/manifest/assertions-actions.md

 The following table summarizes some of the most important standard assertions.

 <div class="review-comment">
-What other c2pa std assertions should we call out?
+What other c2pa stadard assertions should we call out?
 </div>

 | Assertion | Label | Description |